Floydlang/floyd/Notes/Floyd Motherboard tech design.markdown

 			store_preferences@(_prefs, "~/Application Support/Preferences/My App");
 		}

-C) __DEFER MUTATION TO TOP-LEVEL__.
+	**CON: NOT REFERENTIAL TRANSPARENT!!**

+# PROBLEM 4 - SOLUTION C - DEFER MUTATION TO TOP-LEVEL
 Return future that performs mutation later, by the top-level function.
 Monads.

 	1) You want to perform as much work as possible outside the functor.
 	2) The function can contain complexity and moving parts but to client appear as pure + rollback.
 Asynk.